 Common sense tells us that plants are unlikely to qualify as cognitive in any meaningful sense.
 One reason for this is the impression that plants do not really do much.
-Since plants generate their own food from light or other energy sources they move on a timescale that is normally imperceptible to animals.2 Cognitive scientists and philosophers have assumed that there must be a strong connection between movement and cognition.
+Since plants generate their own food from light or other energy sources they move on a timescale than is normally imperceptible to animals.2 Cognitive scientists and philosophers have assumed that there must be a strong connection between movement and cognition.
 Thus, Patricia Churchland represents the traditional view of plant intelligence as follows:

 If you root yourself in the ground, you can afford to be stupid.
 But if you move, you must have mechanisms for moving, and mechanisms to ensure that the movement is not utterly arbitrary and independent of what is going on outside.
-(1986, 13)
+(1986, p.
+13)

-Elsewhere, she writes:
+elsewhere, she writes:

-First and foremost, animals are in the moving business; they feed, flee, fight, and reproduce by moving their body parts in accord with bodily needs.
+... first and foremost, animals are in the moving business; they feed, flee, fight, and reproduce by moving their body parts in accord with bodily needs.
 This modus vivendi is strikingly different from that of plants, which take life as it comes.
-(2002, 70)
+(2002, p.
+70)

 Plants are usually slow moving, but are they stupid?
-Time-lapse photography has permitted plant researchers to notice nonprogrammed forms of movement triggered by differential changes in volume or in rates of growth.
-For example, consider the light-foraging behavior of the stilt palm (Allen 1977), a plant that grows new roots in the direction of sunlight, letting the older ones die.
+Time-lapse photography has permitted plant researchers to notice non-programmed forms of movement triggered by differential changes in volume or in rates of growth.
+For example, consider the light-foraging behavior of the stilt palm (Allen, 1977); a plant that grows new roots in the direction of sunlight, letting the older ones die.
 In relation to light-foraging behavior of this sort, Anthony Trewavas (2003) writes:

-The filiform stem explores, locates and recognizes a new trunk and reverses the growth pattern.
-As it climbs, the internode becomes progressively thicker and leaves progressively redevelop to full size. ...
-This behaviour is analogous to animals that climb trees to forage, intelligently descend when food is exhausted or competition severe, and then climb the next tree.
-(15)
+the filiform stem explores, locates and recognizes a new trunk and reverses the growth pattern.
+As it climbs, the internode becomes progressively thicker and leaves progressively redevelop to full size...
+This behaviour is analogous to animals that climb trees to forage, intelligently descend when food is exhausted or competition severe, and then climb the next tree. (p.
+15)

 Apparently the stilt palm is not taking life as it comes.
-In addition, pace Michael Tye and others, we now know that the behavior of plants is often flexible.3 Strikingly, plants appear to learn from experience, not by modifying their "dendrites," but rather by developing plasmodesmatal connections (Trewavas 2003).
-Goal-oriented overcompensatory growth, oscillations in gravitropic behavior, and acclimatization under different forms of stress are well-studied illustrations of error-correction and learning in plants.
+In addition, pace Michael Tye and others, we now know that the behavior of plants is often flexible.3 Strikingly, plants appear to learn from experience, not by modifying their 'dendrites', but rather by developing plasmodesmatal connections.
+(Trewavas, 2003) Goal-oriented over-compensatory growth, oscillations in gravitropic behavior and acclimatization under different forms of stress are well-